-I am a systematic mycologist.
-My focus is on the classification, evolution, and characterization of fungi.
+I am a mycologist with a focus on the classification, evolution, and characterization of fungi, particularly those that cause newly characterized diseases.
 Fungi are a particularly poorly known group, with only about 5% of species formally described.
 My focus is in fungal biodiversity, especially of species that are pathogens of insects, and molds that spoil foods.
 I use molecular and morphological approaches to discover their relationships, devise classification systems, and understand factors that have driven their evolution.
 I direct the Cornell Plant Pathology Herbarium (CUP), a world-class collection that documents the biodiversity of fungi and plant disease organisms.
 I teach classes and do public outreach to build a greater understanding of fungi and their roles in our lives.

 My research program focuses on the biodiversity and ecology of fungi.
 I have worked extensively on fungi that are associated with insects, and lately I have expanded my program to work on fungi that spoil foods.
 I use molecular biology and microscopic methods to investigate fungal relationships.
 I develop basic knowledge on the biodiversity of fungi, describing new species and genera, and construct resources to aid in their identification.
 I seek to understand the ecological roles of fungi, which inform ways it which we might either use or avoid them.